Saving for a Down Payment on a House

 If you're renting a house or apartment, try to negotiate a month-to-month lease or find an apartment that allows for a shorter lease term.
 That way, when the time comes to pull the trigger on buying a home, you can do so without the stress of rent and mortgage payments.
 Some millennials even opt to stay in their parents' houses to save on rent.

 Generate Additional Income

 Anything worthwhile doesn't come without hard work.
 As such, many millennials with their heart set on owning a home are taking on additional part-time jobs or forgoing vacations to save up for their dream home.
 However, there's one income source you want to avoid touching: retirement funds.
 If you're going to tap into this money, carefully consider the risks.

 There's no one-size-fits-all mortgage and your income, location, and more can dictate your options.
 Talk to a professional mortgage loan officer, who can explain the home financing process and lay out the loan options that make the most sense for your situation.

-Depending on where you're buying a home, your state may offer special programs for first-time homebuyers, or you may qualify for a Federal Housing Administration mortgage based on your income.
+Depending on where you're buying a home, your state or local organizations may have special grant programs for first-time homebuyers.
 Other options, like combination mortgages and VA mortgages, can eliminate the need for PMI.
 However, in the case of combination mortgages, you'll need a bigger down payment and VA mortgages are available only to veterans, service members, and eligible surviving spouses.